South Pacific (musical): 21st century

 A U.S. national tour based on the 2008 revival began in San Francisco at the Golden Gate Theatre on September 18, 2009.
 Sher directed, and the cast starred Rod Gilfry (Emile) and Carmen Cusack (Nellie).
 A Sher production opened at the Barbican Theatre in London on August 15, 2011, and closed on October 1, 2011, with the same creative team from the Broadway revival.
 Szot and Welsh National Opera singer Jason Howard alternated in the role of Emile, with Samantha Womack as Nellie, Ables Sayre as Bloody Mary and Alex Ferns as Billis.
 The production received mostly positive reviews.
 A U.K tour followed, with Womack, Ables Sayre and Ferns.
 The Sher production was also produced by Opera Australia at the Sydney Opera House from August to September 2012 and then at Princess Theatre, Melbourne through October 2012.
 It starred Teddy Tahu Rhodes as Emile, Lisa McCune as Nellie, Kate Ceberano as Bloody Mary and Eddie Perfect as Billis.
 It then played in Brisbane for the 2012 holiday season, with Christine Anu as Bloody Mary, and resumed touring in Australia in September 2013.

 A Chichester Festival Theatre revival from July to September 2021 was directed by Daniel Evans and starred Gina Beck and Alex Young sharing the role of Nellie, Julian Ovenden as Emile and Joanna Ampil as Bloody Mary.
 Beck left the cast in August 2021 on maternity leave.
 The production began a UK and Ireland tour at the Manchester Opera House in July 2022 and Sadler's Wells Theatre in July and August 2022 with the same cast (minus Young) and received positive reviews.
-The tour is set to continue until at least November 2022.
+The tour continued until November 2022.
 A U.S. national tour opened on February 7, 2022, at the RP Funding Center theater in Lakeland, Florida, starring Jared Bybee as Emile and Maris McCulley as Nellie.
 It closed on May 22, 2022 in New Bedford, Massachusetts.